Criminology

 New answer posted

-Students can read the below steps to know the complete admission process for admission to Criminology courses:
+You can read the below steps to know the complete admission process for admission to Criminology courses.

-Apply for Course: Proceed to apply for admission after getting to know the university offering the programme.
-Fill up the details as required and pay the application fee.
-The application forms are available for a limited period of time so the candidate is advised to know the
+- Apply for Course: Proceed to apply for admission after getting to know the university offering the programme.
+Fill up the details as required and pay the fee.
+The application forms are available for a limited period of time so the candidate is advised to know the details way in advance.

 Taking an Exam?
 Selecting a College?